survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 ## Setting Up a Host

-The host has to instantiate the worker and the communicate with it.
+The host has to instantiate the worker and then communicate with it.
 The idea is almost the same except the host has the control:

 **app/component.js**